The Complete Guide to Claude Code

 🛡️ Behind the scenes: the Self-Check Gatekeeper

 This is component #6.
 Quality.
-Every skill runs a Self-Check before showing output. catches vague language, missing numbers, missing personality.
+Every skill runs a Self-Check before showing output.
+Catches vague language, missing numbers, missing personality.
 If anything fails, Donna fixes it before showing.
 You never see the failure.

-Output also saves to brain/Daily Logs/[YYYY-MM-DD].md. so tomorrow's /evening-summary and /learn have something to reference.
+Output also saves to brain/Daily Logs/[YYYY-MM-DD].md.
+So tomorrow's /evening-summary and /learn have something to reference.

 Run 5 different skills back to back.
-Each one is a different kind of help. don't try to memorize. just feel the range.
+Each one is a different kind of help.
+Don't try to memorize.
+Just feel the range.

-Part 3A. /draft-reply [name]
+1. /draft-reply [name]

 Pick one real email that needs a response.